Severe weather rips through Alabama university, takes aim at Southeast

 Meanwhile, more than 150 people reportedly took cover into a historic cave in Cave Springs, Ga.

 The storms knocked out power to at least 15,000 homes and businesses in Alabama.
-It wasn’t immediately clear how many were without power in Georgia and Tennessee.
+Georgia Power was rpeorting more than 26,000 of their customers were without power, according to Cobb County News.

 The Associated Press contributed to this report.